dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		4527.homolog.fa  5260.homolog.fa  5502.homolog.fa  5842.homolog.fa  6003.homolog.fa  6284.homolog.fa  6487.homolog.fa  6713.homolog.fa  6978.homolog.fa
 		4691.homolog.fa  5264.homolog.fa  5513.homolog.fa  5843.homolog.fa  6004.homolog.fa  6295.homolog.fa  6488.homolog.fa  6717.homolog.fa  ...

-* As we did with the orthologs we need to align, clean, and infer individual gene trees.
+* As we did with the orthologs, we need to align, clean, and infer individual gene trees.
 Again, because this takes time, I have done this already.
 The output of this can be found in `/data_tmp/$USERNAME/output/04_analyses/07_final_homologs`

 	You can check the contents of the directory if you want